-However, all works will be restricted to the M90 southbound carriageway and there will be no requirement to enter any watercourses, as such there is limited risk for direct impacts.
-Furthermore, the potential for direct or indirect pollution incident to a waterbody is considered unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs, utilisation of drain covers or similar, etc.), water quality is protected.
+However, no 'in-water' works are required, therefore there will be no change in the hydrological regime or water quality within surrounding waterbodies.
+There is also no requirement for the abstraction or transfers of water from, or discharges to a waterbody.
+The potential for direct or indirect pollution incident to a waterbody is considered unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs, utilisation of drain covers or similar, etc.), water quality is protected.